The best guide to Arab etiquette

 Now, here are some of the etiquettes you need to know about.

-All the Arabic countries have a more conservative culture.
-Therefore, it is vital to maintain good behavior and show good manners.
-The etiquette rules vary often depending on who you are dealing with and the situation you have, but there can be some general rules that you should know about.
+All Arabic countries have a more conservative culture, making it vital to maintain good behavior and show good manners.
+Etiquette rules often vary depending on who you are dealing with and the situation, but there are some general guidelines you should know about.

-• Do not show the sole of your feet when sitting
+Do not show the soles of your feet when sitting

-In the middle east, the sole of the feet is seen as dirty, and it is common for Arabic natives to feel offended when someone faces their feet towards them.
-This applies even when the feet are clean, because it is not about their cleanliness.
+In the Middle East, the soles of the feet are seen as dirty, and it is common for Arabic natives to feel offended if someone faces their feet towards them.
+This applies even when the feet are clean because it is not about cleanliness.

-When you are sitting cross-legged make sure your feet or the outsole of the shoe are not facing anyone.
-If they do, then you should change the way you sit.
+When sitting cross-legged, ensure your feet or the soles of your shoes are not facing anyone.
+If they are, adjust the way you sit.

-Arab people like to be addressed with the right title.
-For them, this is a way to express respect.
-When you are addressing someone you do not know, you can use their name with the word “Sayyid” which means “Mr.” or “Sayyidah” which means “Mrs.”.
+Arab people appreciate being addressed with the correct title, as it expresses respect.
+When addressing someone you do not know, you can use their name with the word “Sayyid,” which means “Mr.,” or “Sayyidah,” which means “Mrs.”

-When addressing colleagues, it is a common practice to use the name of their elder sons along with the word “Abo”, for example: “Abu Rami”, which means the father of Rami, is quite acceptable in the Arabic world.
+When addressing colleagues, it is common to use the name of their eldest son along with the word “Abu.”
+For example, “Abu Rami,” which means “father of Rami,” is quite acceptable in the Arabic world.

-When Arabic people introduce themselves or others they usually give you the right title to use.
-Try to remember it and use it.
+When Arabic people introduce themselves or others, they usually provide the correct title to use.
+Try to remember and use it.

-In the last few years, it has become normal to curse and use offensive words publicly in some countries in the west.
-In the middle east, it is still not the norm.
+In the last few years, it has become customary to curse and use offensive words publicly in some Western countries.
+In the Middle East, this is still not the norm.
 Cursing in public is always seen as impolite.
 You should avoid using harsh language when talking to others whether they are strangers or people you know.

 In fact, some countries made it illegal to curse or swear openly in public.
 This means that doing so could lead to being arrested or maybe paying a fine.